Quansight/Quansight-website/apps/consulting/posts/python-forever.md

 contributions from anyone.

 The weaknesses of Python are also well documented.
-The item that often tops the lists is Python’s speed.
+The item that often tops the lists is Python's speed.
 Python is an interpreted language meaning that, unlike compiled languages, the human written code is converted (interpreted) to machine executable code at the time of execution rather than ahead of time (compiled).
 This interpretation step means that runtime speed is lower than compiled